Waterwise Aquatic Centre Program

 Support Available for Applicants

-To assist centres that may be short on time or unsure of requirements, program coordinators are offering quick phone consultations (around 15 minutes) to guide applicants through the process.
+To assist centres that may be short on time or unsure of requirements, program coordinator Erin, offers quick phone consultations (around 15 minutes) to guide applicants through the process.
 In-person support may also be available for facilities within the Perth metro area.
-Contact Erin Vis

 Coordinator – Waterwise Programs E | erin.vis@watercorporation.com.au